memN0ps/arsenal-rs/token/README.md

 5.  `DuplicateTokenEx`: Creates a new access token that duplicates an existing token.
 6.  `CreateProcessWithTokenW`: Creates a new process and its primary thread using the specified token.

 Create a named pipe, wait for the client process to connect to an instance of a named pipe.
+Please note, you MUST have the `SeImpersonatePrivilege` privilege, which is usually enabled as a administrator in a high integrity context.
 ```
 C:\Users\memN0ps\Documents\GitHub\arsenal-rs\token\target\debug\token.exe
 ```